bttisrael/football-scout-optimizer/README.md

 The pipeline integrates automated ETL processes via Google Colab, high-performance data warehousing in Google BigQuery, and a Mixed-Integer Programming (MIP) solver using the Gurobi Optimizer.
 The final output is an interactive Streamlit application that allows scouts to adjust tactical formations and performance weights dynamically.

 ## Features
-Advanced ETL & Data Cleansing: Implement automated deduplication and normalization of player stats across disparate API sources and Transfermarkt data.
+ETL & Data Cleansing: Implement automated deduplication and normalization of player stats across disparate API sources and Transfermarkt data.

 Position-Specific Scoring: Support custom SQL-based performance logic that weights metrics (Expected Goals, Interceptions, Key Passes) differently based on the player's tactical role.